groovy-tutorial/groovy-tutorial/manuscript/09/09_90_ShapesDemo.md

 # Appendix: The Shapes demo code listing {#chshapesdemo}

 This chapter consists purely of the code listing for the Shapes demo.
-Please check out the [http://www.groovy-tutorial.org/shapes-demo/](Shapes demo mini site) as it provides the source code and a range of other reports and information.
+Please check out the [Shapes demo mini site](http://www.groovy-tutorial.org/shapes-demo/) as it provides the source code and a range of other reports and information.

 {pagebreak}